5-star/service.autoSRT/README.md

-service.autosubs
+service.autoSRT
 ===============

-Auto trigger XBMC Subtitle download if no subtitle (language) is found for a Movie/TV Show.<br>
+Auto trigger XBMC Subtitle download if no SRT subtitle file is found for a Movie/TV Show.<br>

 Configuration options:
 - Exclude media paths